Plymouth Colony: Early relations with the Native Americans

 In May 1622, a vessel named the Sparrow arrived carrying seven men from the Merchant Adventurers whose purpose was to seek out a site for a new settlement in the area.
 Two ships followed shortly after carrying 60 settlers, all men.
-They spent July and August in Plymouth before moving north to settle in Weymouth, Massachusetts at a settlement which they named Wessagussett.
-The settlement of Wessagussett was short-lived, but it provided the spark for an event that dramatically changed the political landscape between the local Indian tribes and the settlers.
+They spent July and August in Plymouth before moving north to settle in Weymouth, Massachusetts, at a settlement which they named Wessagussett.
+The settlement of Wessagussett was short-lived, but it provided the spark for an event that dramatically changed the political landscape between the local tribes and the settlers.
 Reports reached Plymouth of a military threat to Wessagussett, and Myles Standish organized a militia to defend them.
 However, he found that there had been no attack.
 He therefore decided on a pre-emptive strike, an event which historian Nathaniel Philbrick calls "Standish's raid".
-He lured two prominent Massachusetts military leaders into a house at Wessagussett under the pretense of sharing a meal and making negotiations.
+He lured two prominent Massachusett military leaders into a house at Wessagussett under the pretense of sharing a meal and making negotiations.
 Standish and his men then stabbed and killed them.
 Standish and his men pursued Obtakiest, a local sachem, but he escaped with three prisoners from Wessagussett; he then executed them.
 Within a short time, Wessagussett was disbanded, and the survivors were integrated into the town of Plymouth.

-Word quickly spread among the Indian tribes of Standish's attack; many Indians abandoned their villages and fled the area.
-As noted by Philbrick: "Standish's raid had irreparably damaged the human ecology of the region….
+Word quickly spread among the Indigenous tribes of Standish's attack; many Natives abandoned their villages and fled the area.
+As noted by Philbrick: "Standish's raid had irreparably damaged the human ecology of the region ...
 It was some time before a new equilibrium came to the region."
 Edward Winslow reports in his 1624 memoirs Good News from New England that "they forsook their houses, running to and fro like men distracted, living in swamps and other desert places, and so brought manifold diseases amongst themselves, whereof very many are dead".
 The Pilgrims lost the trade in furs which they had enjoyed with the local tribes, and which was their main source of income for paying off their debts to the Merchant Adventurers.
 Rather than strengthening their position, Standish's raid had disastrous consequences for the colony, as attested by William Bradford in a letter to the Merchant Adventurers: "we had much damaged our trade, for there where we had most skins the Indians are run away from their habitations".
 The only positive effect of Standish's raid seemed to be the increased power of the Massasoit-led Wampanoag tribe, the Pilgrims' closest ally in the region.